limads/queries/README.md

 - SQL statements are parsed and verified at the client side for immediate feedback and faster debugging.

-- Support for encrypted connections via SSL and TLS, allowing you to interact safely with remote databases.
+- Support for encrypted connections via SSL/TLS, allowing you to interact safely with remote databases.

 - Statements are executed asynchronously when possible, reducing execution time for long statement sequences.